muze-nl/jsontag/README.md

 - change the id attribute to always be a valid URI, so the <link> value and id attribute value can become identical

+- only allow id attribute on <object> since otherwise jsontag can't be converted to linked data triples without loss of information

 ## Motivation

 You might be wondering why someone would create yet another data interchange format.
 What is wrong with all the stuff that already exists?